micheletizzoni/micheletizzoni.github.io/4_activities.md

 <h2>Teaching</h2>
 <ul>
 <li>I am teaching at the <a href="http://fisica.campusnet.unito.it">Physics Department of the University of Torino</a>.
-I lecture the students about using Python for complex networks analysis in the undergraduate course on <a href="http://fisica-sc.campusnet.unito.it/do/corsi.pl/Show?_id=4ef1">Complexity in Social Systems</a>.</li>
+I lecture the students about using Python for complex networks analysis in the undergraduate course <a href="http://fisica-sc.campusnet.unito.it/do/corsi.pl/Show?_id=4ef1">Complexity in Social Systems</a>.</li>

 <li>I have been teaching Statistics and Data Analysis at <a href="http://bigdive.eu">BigDive</a>, a 5 week intensive training program for data scientists.</li>